krunogr/mOrders/README.md

-Android-app-for-ordering-drinks-in-restaurants
+mOrders
 ==============================================

-Android app for ordering drinks in restaurants.
-App uses REST service connected to MySql database.
-App is part of the system which containts Android app, RESTU service and Java web app.
+Android application which is making ordering drinks in bars possible via smarthphone.
+Application is using REST service connected to MySql database.
 Technologies: Java, Android.